Skip to content

 Slot 6

-When a cluster scales out, the PartitionMigrationManager negotiates a new layout via Raft and seamlessly streams the slot data in the background, pausing writes to individual slots only for the split-second transfer of ownership.
+When a development sharded cluster scales out, the PartitionMigrationManager negotiates a new layout via Raft and streams slot data in the background.
+This is not a production sharding claim; production must stay on the single-group model until the recovery gaps above are closed.

 1. New node joins and announces itself via discovery